-The main technical contribution of this work is an alternative, yet equivalent, formulation of the Dyson series wherein the summands are given in terms of efficiently computable divided differences of the exponential function.
-We argue that our novel representation, which is devoid of integrals and time ordering, makes it a very useful tool in the study of perturbation effects in many-body quantum systems.
-In particular, this representation allows us to write an explicit, integral-free time-dependent perturbation expansion for the time evolution operator in the Schr{\"o}dinger picture enabling us to carry perturbation calculations without the need to switch to the interaction picture.
+In particular, this representation allows us to write an explicit, integral-free time-dependent perturbation expansion for the time-evolution operator in the Schr{\"o}dinger-picture enabling us to carry perturbation calculations without the need to switch to the interaction-picture.
 To showcase the utility of our formulation, we work out a number of examples, for which we explicitly calculate the first few terms of the series.
-We begin with a brief introduction of divided differences, followed by the derivation of the integral-free representation of the Dyson series.
+We begin by a brief introduction of divided differences, followed by the derivation of the integral-free representation of the Dyson series.